NorwayLobster/lemonmuduo/README.md

+# lemonmuduo
-# lemonmuduo is a socket networking lib using Reactor Pattern which is based on epoll on Linux platform
+    It is a socket networking lib using Reactor Pattern which is based on epoll on Linux platform